daley-mottley/medical-calculator/project-plan/LOGS.md

 - Added calculator categories to the side menu in the Sidebar/NavLinks component.
 - Created feature branch 'feature/sidebar-calculator-categories' for this update.
 - Updated project plan files as per instructions.

+## 2024-06-10
+### Started Sidebar Mobile Close-on-Navigation Feature
+- **Issue**: Sidebar should close automatically on mobile when a navigation option is chosen for better UX.
+- **Resolution**: Created branch `feature/sidebar-mobile-close-on-nav`.
+Updated Sidebar and NavLinks components to close the sidebar on navigation.
+Updated project plan files (TASKS.md, LOGS.md).